ppkhoa/ddn-config-backup/README.md

 bash ddn-config-backup [-bchs] [-r filename]

 -b for backup
--c to clean up recovery archive files.
+-o to restore original files after a failed restore attempt -c to clean up recovery archive files.
 Make sure everything's working before using this option -r <filename> for restore, must be in the same non-root (i.e. /root is okay, / is not) folder as the script -s to scan all hosts from /etc/hosts for SSH host keys